 Insanely Easy & Delicious Dukkah Crusted Chicken

 We're pretty chuffed about this one guys.
-This has got to be one of the simplest and most delicious recipes we've ever stumbled across - and it's essentially just three ingredients, since really you can pair the chicken with whatever you feel like!
+This has got to be one of the simplest and most delicious recipes we've ever stumbled across - and the chicken has just three ingredients!
+So easy and so good.

 - Preheat your oven to 180C - let it get nice and hot before you pop anything in there.
 Line a large baking tray with baking paper at the same time.